flowdy/FlowgencyTM/README.md

   * *For advanced users only:* What is the relative expenditure of time of a step compared to other steps surrounding in the hierarchy?
 The default is 1 and there will not be often a need of adjustment.
 Do that only when you are certain about it.

-  * How many checks shall a specific step/substep get?
+  * How many checks do you want to give a specific step/substep?
 Setting a number greater than 1 is like assigning substeps to it without writing a description, estimating their expenditure of time and maybe increasing the number of checks.

 Once a task is entered with proper data, and it is displayed somewhere below in the ranking, just forget it and return to the tasks currently on top.

-Check a step of the tasks at the top right when it is done.
+Check a step right when it is done.
 When you want to save the checks and you are mentally prepared to switch to another task that might have become more urgent than what you have been working on: Just deliberately click the FlowgencyTM logo to reorder the tasks by descending urgency as how it is at the time of the click.
 Tasks of which the associated time track is currently "off" will never raise in urgency while this is the case.
 In other words, these planned periods of still time are logically identical with the net second before.
 By default, paused tasks are even hidden from display.

-### Commit to and appreciate Humane Information Technology (HIT)

-Care for where the server is running, where your data is stored.
-Your time and how you use it is a rather private thing, and thus should be kept private.
-I, for one, do not consider FlowgencyTM or any other service inspired thereof a good option if provided commercially or "for free" by some internet company, a cloud provider or even by your own employers' IT department.
-After all, however, the decision is yours.
-FlowgencyTM is, due to its purpose, like a knife in your kitchen drawer that you can prepare a meal with as well as stab someone, or being stabbed.
-The one whose time is managed should be the only one who is managing it.

-Even if you are a fan of FlowgencyTM, I hope you understand that the method of time management is a private thing, too.
-There will be many who choose not to use it and there will always be some who even dislike that you do.
-To persuade others to use it, to push it in your company, let alone to imply or explicitly threaten your employees with negative consequences if they choose not to, would render all the productivity benefits of the software effectively void.
-Voluntariness, that is, *real* voluntariness is key.
-As an employer, you are responsible for having your staff comply with any working hours agreed upon and do the given tasks until any reasonable due dates.
-Leave them the choice of whether or not to use some time management tool or method, with FlowgencyTM just being an instance of many.

 Wherefore all that, what's the vision?